Pinterest, Inc. (NYSE:PINS) CEO Benjamin Silbermann Sells 37,500 Shares

 - On Tuesday, May 18th, Benjamin Silbermann sold 25,000 shares of Pinterest stock.
 The stock was sold at an average price of $60.02, for a total value of $1,500,500.00.

-Several analysts have recently weighed in on the company.
-JPMorgan Chase & Co. decreased their target price on Pinterest from $102.00 to $95.00 and set an “overweight” rating for the company in a research report on Wednesday, April 28th.
-Citigroup decreased their target price on Pinterest from $85.00 to $65.00 in a research report on Monday, May 10th.
-Zacks Investment Research downgraded Pinterest from a “buy” rating to a “hold” rating and set a $83.00 target price for the company. in a research report on Tuesday.
-Bank of America restated a “neutral” rating and issued a $78.00 price objective (down from $94.00) on shares of Pinterest in a report on Monday, March 29th.
-Finally, Rosenblatt Securities decreased their price objective on Pinterest from $90.00 to $70.00 and set a “neutral” rating for the company in a report on Wednesday, April 28th.
-Eleven investment analysts have rated the stock with a hold rating and eighteen have given a buy rating to the stock.
-The company has a consensus rating of “Buy” and a consensus target price of $80.45.
+A number of institutional investors and hedge funds have recently bought and sold shares of the stock.
+Xponance Inc. boosted its holdings in Pinterest by 0.4% during the 4th quarter.
+Xponance Inc. now owns 34,707 shares of the company’s stock valued at $2,287,000 after acquiring an additional 134 shares during the period.
+First Horizon Advisors Inc. boosted its holdings in Pinterest by 5.6% during the 4th quarter.
+First Horizon Advisors Inc. now owns 2,858 shares of the company’s stock valued at $187,000 after acquiring an additional 152 shares during the period.
+Dfpg Investments LLC boosted its holdings in Pinterest by 0.4% during the 1st quarter.
+Dfpg Investments LLC now owns 40,520 shares of the company’s stock valued at $3,223,000 after acquiring an additional 156 shares during the period.
+Credit Agricole S A boosted its holdings in Pinterest by 8.0% during the 4th quarter.
+Credit Agricole S A now owns 2,160 shares of the company’s stock valued at $143,000 after acquiring an additional 160 shares during the period.
+Finally, Argent Trust Co boosted its holdings in Pinterest by 1.2% during the 4th quarter.
+Argent Trust Co now owns 15,140 shares of the company’s stock valued at $997,000 after acquiring an additional 180 shares during the period.
+Institutional investors own 61.06% of the company’s stock.

-A number of large investors have recently made changes to their positions in PINS.
-Los Angeles Capital Management LLC lifted its holdings in Pinterest by 867.5% in the fourth quarter.
-Los Angeles Capital Management LLC now owns 53,384 shares of the company’s stock valued at $3,518,000 after acquiring an additional 47,866 shares during the period.
-Blair William & Co.
-IL raised its stake in shares of Pinterest by 22.3% during the 4th quarter.
-Blair William & Co.
-IL now owns 12,293 shares of the company’s stock worth $810,000 after buying an additional 2,243 shares during the period.
-Illinois Municipal Retirement Fund acquired a new position in shares of Pinterest during the 4th quarter worth approximately $405,000.
-Advisory Services Network LLC raised its stake in shares of Pinterest by 13.4% during the 4th quarter.
-Advisory Services Network LLC now owns 15,532 shares of the company’s stock worth $1,023,000 after buying an additional 1,838 shares during the period.
-Finally, KBC Group NV raised its stake in shares of Pinterest by 25.2% during the 4th quarter.
-KBC Group NV now owns 271,485 shares of the company’s stock worth $17,891,000 after buying an additional 54,701 shares during the period.
-61.06% of the stock is owned by institutional investors.
+Several research firms have recently commented on PINS.
+Citigroup decreased their price objective on Pinterest from $85.00 to $65.00 in a research note on Monday, May 10th.
+Evercore ISI began coverage on Pinterest in a research note on Tuesday, April 13th.
+They set an “outperform” rating and a $97.00 target price on the stock.
+TheStreet downgraded Pinterest from a “c-” rating to a “d+” rating in a research note on Wednesday, April 28th.
+Rosenblatt Securities decreased their target price on Pinterest from $90.00 to $70.00 and set a “neutral” rating on the stock in a research note on Wednesday, April 28th.
+Finally, Citigroup Inc. 3% Minimum Coupon Principal Protected Based Upon Russell decreased their target price on Pinterest from $85.00 to $65.00 in a research note on Monday, May 10th.
+Eleven equities research analysts have rated the stock with a hold rating and eighteen have given a buy rating to the company.
+The stock presently has a consensus rating of “Buy” and a consensus target price of $80.45.

 Pinterest, Inc provides visual discovery engine in the United States and internationally.
 The company's engine allows people to find inspiration for their lives, including recipes, style and home inspiration, DIY, and others.
 It shows them visual recommendations based on people personal taste and interests.